Most Frequently asked Automation Testing Interview Questions for Beginners and Advanced level candidates:

 - A file/folder having all the web element Ids.

 - A file containing the URL, environment and login information.

-Q #13) Where you maintain information like URL, login, password?
+Q #16) Where will you maintain information like URL, login, password?

-Q #14) Why do you want to keep this kind of information in separate file and not directly in code?
+Q #17) Why do you want to keep this kind of information in a separate file and not directly in the code?